 On December 12, 2015, the world had a major reason to rejoice.
-It was the penultimate day of COP21, a 14-day summit in Paris that scrutinized climate change from just about every angle.
-The summit’s 25,000 delegates hailed from 195 countries all over the world, and they included heads of state, youth representatives, and everyone in between.
+It was the penultimate day of COP21, a 14-day summit in Paris that scrutinized climate change from just about every angle the diplomats could think of.
+The summit’s 25,000 delegates included everyone from youth representatives to heads of state, and they hailed from 195 countries.

 Although a major terrorist attack had rocked Paris two weeks before the summit began, the delegates were excited.
 By day, they discussed the effects of climate change and negotiated terms that would slow it down.
 By night, they gazed at trees projected onto the Eiffel Tower, downloading an app to control the projections with their heartbeats.
 For every virtual tree adorning the famous monument, the 1 Heart 1 Tree project pledged to plant a real tree in a deforested area.

 The entire world watched the delegates’ every move.
-Everyone wanted to know what kind of plan they would introduce to save the planet, what sort of impact they would make.
+Everyone wanted to know how they would save the planet, what sort of impact they would make.

 So, on the evening of December 12, millions of people were overjoyed when the summit president, Laurent Fabius, tapped his green gavel and announced that the United Nations had reached a landmark accord — the Paris Agreement.
 The auditorium burst into cheers, and the announcement immediately made its way into newsrooms, homes, schools, and offices around the world.